 a.
 Articles

-For blogs and news sites, Schema Markup can include information such as the article title, author, publication date and featured image
+For blogs and news sites, Schema Markup can include information such as article title, author, publication date, and featured image.

 b.
 Events

-For sites that promote events, Schema Markup can include details such as date, hour, local, ticket prices and event description
+For websites that promote events, Schema Markup can include details such as date, time, location, ticket prices, and event description.

 c.
 Products

-For e-commerce sites, Schema Markup can include information about products, as price, availability, reviews and images
+For e-commerce sites, Schema Markup can include product information such as price, availability, reviews, and images.

 d.
 Recipes

-For cooking websites, Schema Markup can include details such as ingredients, preparation time, instructions and nutritional value
+For cooking websites, Schema Markup can include details like ingredients, cooking time, instructions, and nutritional value.

-For local businesses, Schema Markup can include information such as address, phone number, operating hours and reviews
+For local businesses, Schema Markup can include information like address, phone number, hours of operation, and reviews.

 How to Implement Schema Markup